Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Rose quartz, lapis lazuli, and sapphire

 Sapphire, particularly in its deeper blue shades, connects to Taurus through loyalty and commitment.
-It's traditionally a stone of faithfulness, which aligns perfectly with the Taurus archetype.
-Blue sapphire set against gold is a classic jewellery combination that reads as timeless rather than trendy, which is exactly what Taurus wants.
+Blue sapphire set against gold is a classic jewellery combination that reads as timeless rather than trendy.
+Sapphire studs are a Taurus staple: durable, beautiful, and appropriate for literally any occasion.

 Metals and motifs

-For motifs, the bull is the obvious choice, but it's worth noting that the Taurus glyph (which looks like a stylised bull's head with horns) is one of the more elegant zodiac symbols and works well as subtle jewellery design.
+For motifs, the bull is the obvious choice, but the Taurus glyph (which looks like a stylised bull's head with horns) is one of the more elegant zodiac symbols and works well as subtle jewellery design.
 Venus symbols, floral motifs, and earth-inspired textures also read as Taurus without being literal.

 Famous Taureans: The List That Makes Sense